ManOnTopain/BamBam/README.md

 ## PLEASE END THESE GUYS CARRIERS I SWEAR TO GOD

-Apparently they promote it saying it's better than prism but they actually skid from prism (Master has access to it)
+Apparently they promote it saying it's better than prism but it's not

 Their own gui is actually dogshit (same as ASStolfos) and whitelist can be cracked easily